As an Amazon Associate we earn from qualifying purchases.

 In a sous vide stock pot of hot water, a vacuum-sealed bag with chicken will need hours to cook fully.
 When you pull it out, the color may be pink, and the meat might look underdone compared to what we are used to.
-However, the slow process and consistent temperature make the cooked item tender and ready to eat.
+However, the slow process and consistent temperature make the cooked item safe, tender, and ready to eat.

-This special cooking technique involves vacuum-sealing the meat, vegetables, or other foods in a plastic bag and then immersing it in a preheated pot of water.
-The ideal temperature for cooking this meat is between 140 degrees Fahrenheit and 165 degrees Fahrenheit.
+Sous vide cooking involves vacuum-sealing the meat, vegetables, or other foods in a plastic bag and then immersing it in a preheated pot of water.
+The ideal temperature for cooking this meat is between 130°F and 165°F.

 The Texture of Sous Vide Chicken

-The texture of chicken cooked with the sous vide method is going to be tender.
+The texture of chicken cooked with the sous vide method will be tender.
 Many other methods of cooking result in a chewy and dry texture.
-However, even if the chicken looks pink and raw, the taste and texture will be what all cooks want to achieve.
+Sous vide chicken remains so tender because the low heat cook does not force juice out of the meat.

 The Thickness of the Chicken Fillet and Its Pink Color